 In the folding bike arena, the closest other bike to this design is Montague, which uses a smaller triangle connected to the top tube.

-Referring back to our two stress diagrams, this design may be just as good for sitting and pedaling as a regular bike.
+Referring back to our two displacement diagrams, this design may be just as good for sitting and pedaling as a regular bike.
 On one hand, it lessens the seat tube stress by providing a second way for vertical forces to dissipate down.
 But some of that force also gets transferred to a tube with a hole drilled in the middle!
 At best, it’s a wash.

-Displacement is another issue.
 All forces causing displacement at the front of the bike must pass through the top tube, which is why it’s so big, beefy, and oval.
 Maybe that extra mass is enough to counter the extra flex during braking.
 If so, it still sends all the forces back toward the seat.
 Does that make a difference?

 What about “cheap” folding bikes?